gibril1435/Cinemium/README.md

   * **Role-Based Access Control**: Differentiates between 'Admin' and 'User' roles, ensuring proper access levels.
   * **Secure Password Storage**: Passwords are not stored in plaintext; they are securely hashed using bcrypt.
   * **Protected Routes**: Middleware is used to protect sensitive routes, ensuring only authenticated and authorized users can access them.

+## 🔐 Backend Roles & Permissions

+The backend employs a straightforward and effective role-based access control (RBAC) system to secure endpoints and differentiate user capabilities.
+This is primarily managed through JWT authentication and custom middleware that checks user roles.

+The two main roles in the system are:

+### **1. Customer**

+This is the default role for any new user who registers on the platform.
+Their permissions are scoped to the customer-facing application.

+  * **Authentication**: Can register, log in, and log out.
+  * **Movie & Showtime Information**: Can browse and view details for all currently showing movies and their showtimes.
+  * **Booking**: Can view seat layouts for showtimes, create new bookings for themselves, and purchase add-ons.
+  * **Booking History**: Can access their personal booking history and view their digital tickets.

+### **2. Admin**

+This is a privileged role assigned manually within the database.
+Admins have full control over the cinema's data and operations via the admin dashboard.

+  * **Secure Access**: All admin-level API routes are protected by an `isAdmin` middleware, which verifies that the user has the `admin` role before allowing access.
+Unauthorized users attempting to access these routes will receive a `403 Forbidden` error.
+  * **Comprehensive Management**: Admins have full CRUD (Create, Read, Update, Delete) capabilities over all major data models, including:
+      * Movies
+      * Showtimes
+      * Studios & Seats
+      * Promotions
+      * Add-Ons (concessions)
+  * **Business Analytics**: Can access the main dashboard to view sales figures, top-performing movies, and other key metrics.
+  * **Sales Data**: Can view detailed transaction reports and filter them by various criteria.

 ## 🎯 Features